sjfricke/Math_Art_HTML_Canvas/README.md

 ## DotMaker

 There is a part two to this project, but when asked to pushed my canvas to 10,000 balls I had to stop so others could crash their browser as well.
-The constants are set in top of `main.js`
+The constants are set in top of `main.js`.
+Note the warnings given next to them.

 ![image of Lorenze Print](https://github.com/sjfricke/Math_Art_HTML_Canvas/blob/master/DotMaker_Demo_Print.png)